MacLemon/CongressChecklist/README.md

 - A pillow (and sleeping bag/camping mat if you intend to sleep at the gym or in heaven)
 - Velcro straps to mount things to other things or people to things
 - Your favourite tea/coffee for [Coffeenerds](39)
+	- reusable coffee mug to get your coffee @[coffeenerds](39) as environment friendly as possible!
 - a thermo travelling mug for coffee-nerds, cocoa addicts, ...
 - All the stickers to trade and give away!

 ## If you travel with your dog
 Please check in advance if dogs are allowed at the event you want to attend.
 Guide dogs are usually exempt, even if dogs are not allowed.